 At least 37 species of whales and dolphin can be found off the coast of South Africa with the most common sightings being southern right whales, humpback whales, several species of coastal dolphins as well as Bryde’s whale and even the rare orca.

 Whale-watching territory in South Africa is vast, stretching from as far south as the Cape West Coast (Cape Peninsula) all the way up to north Kwa Zulu Natal near the Mozambique border.
 The best time of year to see these mighty marine mammals is generally between May and October, depending on species and location.

 Where to go: Bale Mountains National Park, Ethiopia

-Ethiopia may not instantly spring to mind when thinking about a wildlife experience, but it is a destination which needs including and considered up there with the very best.
+Ethiopia may not instantly spring to mind when thinking about a wildlife experience, but it is a destination that needs to be included and considered up there with the very best.
 It is hugely diverse with plenty of endemic species, one of which is the Ethiopian Wolf.
 It is Africa’s rarest and most threatened carnivore with only around 500 left in the wild so it really is a special treat to see them in their natural environment, high in the Ethiopian mountains.

 Slender with long legs and distinctive red coat they’re actually closely related to grey wolves.

 Have you ever seen photos of meerkats climbing all over people?!
 These furry little friends are surprisingly friendly and you can visit and sit with habituated gangs of meerkats in the dry, arid regions of Botswana and South Africa - where these tough little creatures thrive and can live in groups of up to forty strong.
 More often than not, meerkats will get very close to and sometimes even use you as a lookout post if you get close to their burrow.